owlcatraz3/EvilnoVNC/README.md

 - [X] Faster than ever
 - [ ] Crazy new ideas

+# Mods made in Fork
+1. vnc_lite.html
+    - Added javascript to automatically redirect to another page when websocket connection is disconnected
+    - Manually changed the tab title using javascript

+2. startVNC.sh
+    - Enabled remote debugging port for chrome and expose it to port 9223 using socat

+3. start.sh
+    - Exposed port 9223 for chrome debugging in docker run command

+4. Dockerfile
+    - Installed iproute2 to enable connection debugging in docker container if needed

+5. Added bash scripts for easier execution
+    - **build.sh:** For building the container image
+    - **killconnection.sh:** Manually disconnects a victims websocket connection (If using a reverse proxy, the victim's websocket connection can be traced via ss and using the proxy's ip address.
+Modify as needed to your setup)
+    - **exportsession.sh:** Runs a script to export the chrome session storage data thru the chrome debugging port.
+Requires pychrome library to run.
+Scripts are located in the chromedebug directory.

 # License
 This project is licensed under the GNU 3.0 license - see the LICENSE file for more details.